The online Dialect Atlas of Newfoundland and Labrador

 Collaborators and Students

-Newfoundland and Labrador, Regional dialect, Linguistic geography, Online linguistic atlas
+Newfoundland and Labrador, Newfoundland English, Labrador English, Regional dialect, Dialect geography, Linguistic atlas

 Newfoundland and Labrador, Canada